Elvis Blue: Albums

-Hoogendyk recorded four albums before winning Idols South Africa, one of which won an ATKV Lier Toekening award and another received a South African Music Awards nomination.
+Hoogendyk recorded five albums before winning Idols South Africa.
+Under the name Mono, Elvis recorded 3 albums, and then under the name Jan Hoogendyk, another two, one of which - Diep Riviere - won an ATKV Lier Toekening award and another - Ontskemer - received a South African Music Awards nomination.

 Elvis Blue

-Elvis Blue was released in November 2010 and received Gold status 29 days after its release, going platinum in 2011.
+Elvis Blue was released in November 2010 and received Gold status 29 days after its release, going platinum in 2011, making him the first ever Idols winner to have a platinum album.
 The album features a duet with Lloyd Cele called 'Little Hero'.

 Recording began straight after Hoogendyk won Idols South Africa, and was produced by Brian O'Shea, Crighton Goodwill and Jake Odendaal who are all South African Music Awards Producer of the Year Award winners.

 The album combines original songs by Hoogendyk with those of other songwriters.

 In April 2012, the double-disc special edition release of Elvis Blue won the SAMA for Best Adult Contemporary Album.

 Journey

 Hoogendyk travelled to America to co-write new material for Journey with Jeff Franzel, Richard Harris and Pam Sheyne who together composed the hit single, 'Lifeline'.

-Journey received the SAMA award for Best Adult Contemporary Album.
+Journey (Gold status) was nominated for SAMAS for "Song of the Year, "Best Adult Contemporary Album of the Year" and "Best Male Artist of the Year" and walked away with the laurels as "Best Adult Contemporary Album of the Year”.